 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Relating to or traveling between continents.‘an intercontinental flight’‘intercontinental ballistic missiles’
+Relating to or travelling between continents:‘an intercontinental flight’‘intercontinental ballistic missiles’

 global, international, intercontinental, world, universal, planetary, pandemicView synonyms